Kotlin/kotlinx-kover/docs/gradle-plugin/configuring.md

 ## Merging reports
 If it is necessary to generate a report for a specific build variant using the Kover default report tasks, it is possible to combine the contents of the Android report and the default report.

-This is done by configuring reports by default
+This is done by configuring default reports
 ```
 koverReport {
     defaults {